-We ask parents providing packed lunches to observe the following guidelines:-

-- a) All packed lunches must be provided in plastic containers with their child's name clearly marked on the outside. - b) Children who bring packed lunches and who would normally be provided with water may bring a drink with them.
+We ask parents providing packed lunches to observe the following quidelines:- b) Children who bring packed lunches and who would normally be provided with water may bring a drink with them.
 The drink must be carried within a child's lunchbox and be either in a small carton or a non~spill flask.